 - Environment – Trains pollute less and use less energy than cars;

-- Transportation - Thanks to the trains, it is possible to travel across the country in just a few hours;
+- Transportation – Thanks to trains, it is possible to travel across the country in just a few hours;

-Shinkansen - Bullet train in Japan
+Shinkansen – Bullet Train in Japan

 We recommend reading: Bullet train and the kingfisher; the penguin and the owl